zekphos/advancing-vto/index.md

 - IP-Adapter

 <div style="text-align: justify; text-justify: inter-word;">
-All credit for the original implementations goes to their respective authors and developers.
+<p>All credit for the original implementations goes to their respective authors and developers.
 Our work builds upon these foundation models and would not be possible without their pioneering contributions to the field.
-We express our sincere gratitude to the research teams behind these technologies for making their work available to the academic community.
+We express our sincere gratitude to the research teams behind these technologies for making their work available to the academic community.</p>

 </div>

 ## Acknowledgments

 <div style="text-align: justify; text-justify: inter-word;">
-We extend our deepest gratitude to Assistant Professor Xu Bingjie for her exceptional guidance, technical insights, and unwavering support throughout this project.
+<p>We extend our deepest gratitude to Assistant Professor Xu Bingjie for her exceptional guidance, technical insights, and unwavering support throughout this project.
 Her expertise in computer vision and machine learning significantly shaped our approach and implementation strategies.
 Professor Xu's patient mentorship, thoughtful feedback, and encouragement to explore innovative solutions were instrumental in helping us overcome technical challenges and achieve our research objectives.
 We are particularly thankful for her dedication in providing timely reviews of our progress and for creating an environment that fostered both academic rigor and creative exploration.</p>
 </div>